jordansprojects/Misc/NumericalLinearAlgebra-MATLAB-GaussAlgorithm/README.md

-#This was a homework for MATH465, Introduction to Numerical Linear Algebra.
+# This was a homework for  Introduction to Numerical Linear Algebra.